Thalpy/AI-organiser-Discordbot/README.md

 - by default, the database name is `taskdb`, the user is `taskbot`, and the password is `changeme`.
 You can change these values in the `config.env` file if you want.
 - Make sure to create a `config.env` as `.env` file is ignored by git.
 You can use the `config.env.example` file as a template.

+## Setting up google calendar API
+- To use the Google Calendar API, you need to create a project in the [Google Cloud Console](https://console.cloud.google.com/).
+- Create a new project and enable the Google Calendar API for that project.
+- Create a new OAuth 2.0 client ID and secret for your application.
+You can do this by going to the "Credentials" tab in the Google Cloud Console and clicking on "Create credentials".
+- Make sure to set the redirect URI to `http://localhost:8080/callback` or the URL of your auth server if you are running it on a different host.
+- Download the credentials JSON file and save it in the `./credentials/client_secret.json`.

 ## Installing Python
 - [Python](https://www.python.org/downloads/) is required to run the bot.
 Follow the instructions on the website to install it on your system.
 - Make sure to install Python 3.11 or higher.